PaddlePaddle/book/recommender_system/README.en.md

 Then, employing user features as input, directly connecting to a fully-connected layer, which is used to reduce dimension to 200.

 Furthermore, we do a similar transformation for each movie feature.
-The network configuration is:
+The model configuration is:

 ```python
 mov_id = paddle.layer.data(